House sitting guide for home and pet owners 2023

 - Is food stored in the freezer off limits?

-- Can they use condiments, herbs and spices?
+- Can they use condiments, herbs and spices if they replace them?

 Decide all this in advance and make sure there are no last minute changes that could surprise or upset the sitters.

-Get clear at the outset and you’ll avoid any difficult situations on your return.
+Get clear at the outset and you'll avoid any difficult situations during the house sit or on your return.

-It is a very good idea to write or type out a “house sitter handbook”.
+It's a very good idea to create a “house sitter home-book”.
 This should include all the important information about your home and pets.
+If you have listed your assignment on TrustedHouseSitters, they have a useful template to guide you through this process online - look for the "Welcome Guide".

-Do you want regular updates?
+Do you want regular updates from your house sitters?
 Daily?
 Weekly?
 Or just occasionally?
 Do you want pictures?

 Good sitters might send you a photo every now-and-then to reassure you that all pets are happy and well cared for.
 Again, this is up to you.
 Be clear about your needs and make sure that the sitter understands.

-While you’re away the number 1 rule is “Don’t worry!”
+While you're away the number one rule is "Don't worry!"

 If you have followed the advice in this guide, your return home should be happy and easy.
 Your sitters will have made sure your house is at least as clean and tidy as when you left.